YotaYota/notes/clean_architecture.md

 ## Components

 Components are the units of deployment.
+Well designed components always retain the ability to be independently deployable, and therefore also independently developable.